 This course lays the foundation for advanced studies in apologetics by introducing key concepts, terms, and strategies for answering objections to the Christian faith.
 Students are given the basic conceptual tools for engaging philosophical and theological thought in the field of apologetics for the purpose of defending the faith and winning the lost to Christ.
 (3 credits)

-APO 545 - New Testament Issues in Apologetics (3)
+APO 545 - Logic and Critical Thinking (3)